Read your latest personalised notifications

 The process is not available yet but is expected to be every 5 years.

 After certification, it is recommended that Level 2 certified individuals maintain their skills by documentation of at least 20 h of CME in CCT every 5 years and be actively involved in the acquisition and primary reporting of at least 100 CCT every 3 years.
 We also recommend that Level 3 accredited individuals Level 2 accredited individuals have documentation of at least 40 h of CME in CCT every 3 years and in acquiring and primary reporting of at least 200 CCT studies every 3 years.
 These cases have to be new cases acquired within the recertification period under the responsibility of the candidate and must be reported by the candidate as a first or senior reader.

 A recertification programme is not currently offered by the EACVI, but may be planned in the future.

-Registration for grandparenting is on invitation basis only.
+Registration for grandparenting scheme is currently closed.